yashdavece/doc_tweak/Readme.md

 - Wire enhancement to a real AI backend (OpenAI/Anthropic/etc.) and handle uploads server-side.
 - Add tests for the pages and upload behavior.

-## Contributing

-Open a PR on the `main` branch.
-Keep changes small and add tests if you modify behavior.

-## License

-Add a license file if you plan to open-source this project.

----

-If you'd like, I can also:
-- Generate a `favicon.svg.png` 512×512 raster from the SVG and overwrite the existing one.
-- Add drag/drop UX now.
-- Add PDF/DOCX extraction using `mammoth`/`pdfjs-dist`.

-Tell me which of the above you'd like next and I'll implement it. change it